The surprising truth about the two most famous cannabis compounds.

 So what actually are you buying when you purchase CBD oil or a CBD product?
 You are getting a cannabis-derived product that is chemically similar to THC but has none of the psychoactive, euphoric, or addictive properties.
 CBD products are used strictly as a wellness supplement, similar to how medicinal hemp products are used.
 You’ll notice that many hemp products have a CBD version of the same product.
 This indicates the two products are identical, save for the presence of the single cannabinoid, CBD.

 The cannabis plant can contain both THC and CBD, but the plant’s genetics typically predispose it toward one or the other.
 In other words, cannabis plants that are bred specifically for THC potency will naturally have much lower CBD content, and vice versa.
-Strains of the plant cultivated to product CBD oil have almost no THC.
+Strains of the plant cultivated to produce CBD oil have almost no THC.
 The marijuana strains of cannabis on the other hand are cultivated to produce very high amounts of THC, and other cannabinoids like CBD are incidental and usually low in overall percentage.

 What is THC?